Office of the President

 As Executive Assistant to the President and CEO of the New York State Health Foundation (NYSHealth), Olivia Williams is responsible for directly supporting the president and assisting in the facilitation and execution of administrative responsibilities for NYSHealth.
 Her duties include coordinating meetings and travel arrangements; preparing correspondence and reports; maintaining schedules; and assisting with managing the executive office.
 Ms. Williams also serves as liaison to the Board of Directors.

-As Program Officer, Brian Byrd manages the New York State Foundation’s (NYSHealth’s) Special Projects Fund, a $3 million annual funding opportunity that allows NYSHealth to respond to opportunities that fit the organization’s mission, but fall outside the Foundation’s two priority areas.
+As Senior Program Officer, Brian Byrd manages the New York State Foundation’s (NYSHealth’s) Special Projects Fund, a $3 million annual funding opportunity that allows NYSHealth to respond to opportunities that fit the organization’s mission, but fall outside the Foundation’s two priority areas.
 The Special Projects Fund also serves as an opportunity to be responsive to the changing health care environment, especially to innovative ideas that emerge from the health field.

 Prior to joining NYSHealth, Mr. Byrd was the director for community partnerships for CARE, an international humanitarian organization.
 He was responsible for building relationships with policymakers, the media, and government and corporate officials.
 Before that, he was deputy director for membership affairs at the Council on Foreign Relations.
 Mr. Byrd has considerable experience in the health field.
 As a senior government relations advisor, he worked on public health policies and services in New York.
 He was also an assistant director with the Rockefeller Foundation, where he managed an HIV/AIDS project in Africa.